kerwin145/translate-buddy/readme.md

 - Tagging (idk if I want to implement, as the feature is kind of bloating)
     - Users can tag words, so they can be grouped
     - Allows for flash card quiz generation on a group of tagged words
+##### Others
+- (Deprioritized) To further improve sorting order of a word, if a word has different pinyin, we can rank it by searching all compounds containing the word and summing by the occurence of the pin yins.
+More occurences means better rank (more likely that the pronounciation is fitting)

 ### Future direction
 Phase 2 and 3, and parts of Phase 1 (excluding HSK stuff) can be generalized.
 Ideally, this code could be easily remodified to support another dictionary for a different langauge.

 # Remarks
-Big thanks to https://github.com/glxxyz/hskhsk.com/tree/main/website/public for the 2012 HSK word list data, allowing translation entries to be assigned with their HSK levels
+Big thanks to
+- https://github.com/glxxyz/hskhsk.com/tree/main/website/public for the 2012 HSK word list data, allowing translation entries to be assigned with their HSK levels
+- https://www.purpleculture.net/ for example sentence data
+- https://www.strokeorder.com/chinese/ for stroke order diagrams